-- 1. The hearing will be conducted by the Presiding Officer, who will call the meeting to order, introduce the parties, Board members and eounsel, others participating in the hearing (if applicable) briefly explain the hearing procedures, and swear in any witnesses called by the Administration or the student.
+- 1. The hearing will be conducted by the Presiding Officer, who will call the meeting to order, introduce the parties, Board members and others participating in the hearing (if applicable), briefly explain the hearing procedures, and swear in any witnesses called by the Administration Superintendent or designee or the student.
 If an impartial board or more than one person has been appointed, the impartial board shall appoint a Presiding Officer. - 2.
 The hearing will be conducted in executive session.
 A verbatim record of the hearing will be made, either by tape or digital recording or by a stenographer.
-A record of the hearing will be maintained, including the verbatim record, all written notices and documents relating to the case and all evidence received or considered at hearing. - 1.
-The Administration shall bear the burden of production to come forward with evidence to support its case and shall bear the burden of persuasion.
+A record of the hearing will be maintained, including the verbatim record, all written notices and documents relating to the case and all evidence received or considered at hearing. - 3.
+The Administration Superintendent or designee shall bear the burden of production to come forward with evidence to support its case and shall bear the burden of persuasion.
 The standard of proof shall be a preponderance of the evidence.